WESTSIDE BUS CONNECTION

 Project Overview

-The Westside Bus Connection Program aims to deliver construction-ready bus infrastructure designs on three of the Westside’s busiest corridors by late 2026:
+The Westside Bus Connection Program is a quick-build project that aims to deliver construction-ready bus infrastructure designs on three of the Westside’s busiest corridors by late 2026:

 • Santa Monica Boulevard west of Beverly Hills;